-However, having made this proviso, kitchen waste collections which take the kitchen waste to anaerobic digestion plants in towns and cities, is increasingly being implemented and doing so is certainly environmentally beneficial although the dis-benefit in terms of disposal cost is generally still quite high.
+However, having made this proviso, kitchen waste collections which take the kitchen waste to anaerobic digestion plants in towns and cities are increasingly being implemented and doing so is certainly environmentally beneficial although the dis-benefit in terms of disposal cost is generally still quite high.
+A gate fee is charged in the UK by the biogas plant operators to cover their costs.

 Anaerobic Digestion of Kitchen Waste by Individuals, Community Groups and the Food Industry/ Restaurants/ Catering Industry

-So, let's consider small to medium scale anaerobic digestion facilities, in the context of kitchen waste anaerobic digestion, by individuals, businesses, and by community groups.
+So, now let's consider small to medium-scale anaerobic digestion facilities, in the context of kitchen waste anaerobic digestion, by individuals, businesses, and community groups.

-Small to medium size (inspired by interested individuals in the own homes and also small business, and community group, run) urban and rural anaerobic digestion plants do exist in many countries which can provide for very energy efficient digestion.
-When, in addition, the output of fertilizer materials goes to productive use, plus the biogas is purified and sold, or used on-site, both to generate electricity and also to provide CHP (Combined Heat and Power), these projects can become real flagship schemes, showing others what is possible.
+Here we are referring to small to medium size anaerobic digestion plants run by interested individuals in their own homes and mall business premises, and also sometimes by the community.
+Urban and rural anaerobic digestion plants do exist in many countries to serve between 10 and 1,000 families.
+If run well they can provide for very energy-efficient digestion when the biogas is purified and sold or used on-site.
+At the same time, the output of fertilizer materials can be productively used (subject to Animal By-products Regulations compliance), and unused heat may be used to provide CHP (Combined Heat and Power).
+These projects can become real flagship schemes, showing others what is possible.

-In addition to the increasing adoption of anaerobic digestion of kitchen waste in the municipal waste scene, kitchen waste is also being digested in the private business sector.
-Many food producers are starting to anaerobically digest their own kitchen wastes at factories where they prepare processed foods, and of course many restarants and corporate catering facilities anaerobically digest their own kitchen waste.
+In addition to the increasing adoption of anaerobic digestion of kitchen waste in the municipal waste scene, kitchen waste is also digested in the private business/commercial waste sector.
+Many food producers are starting to anaerobically digest their own kitchen wastes at factories where they prepare processed foods, and of course, many restaurants and corporate catering facilities anaerobically digest their own kitchen waste.

 The Advantages and Disadvantages of Anaerobic Digestion Kitchen Waste